nocksock/cce/README.md

-# cce - create custom elemen (working title)
+# CCE (working title)

-A base class for creating Web Components more conveniently.
+Base class and helpers for creating custom-elements aka web components more conveniently.
 Built on signals `lit-html` providing helpers for event handling.

 > [!WARNING]